saicharitha-k/eventsphere/README.md

-# Event Sphere 🎉
+# 🎉 Event Sphere

-**Event Sphere** is a web-based platform designed to streamline the management of college clubs and events.
-It allows students to register for events, make payments, receive tickets, and stay updated about upcoming events.

-## 🌟 Features
+**Event Sphere** is a smart event and club registration system tailored for colleges and organizations.
+It simplifies the process of event discovery, registration, payment, and ticketing—bringing everything under one unified platform.

+---

+## 🧠 Problem Statement

+In many colleges and organizations, event registration is still handled manually or through disconnected tools like Google Forms, spreadsheets, and WhatsApp groups.
+There is no centralized system that integrates user registration, payments, and ticketing efficiently.

+**Event Sphere** addresses this by offering a seamless solution with:
+- A user-friendly interface for event discovery and registration
+- QR-based payment integration
+- Automatic ticket generation and confirmation

+---

+## 🎯 Target Audience

+- College event coordinators and clubs
+- Students and participants
+- Admins managing multiple events or departments

+---

+## ✅ Functional Requirements

-- User Sign-Up with Email Validation
+- User signup and login
-- Notification Generator on Successful Signup
+- View available events
+- Register for events
+- Choose payment mode
+- View QR and complete payment
+- Generate and download tickets
+- Admin: add/view/edit/delete events and registrations

+---

+## ⚙️ Non-Functional Requirements

+- Secure user authentication
+- Responsive design for mobile/desktop
+- Reliable database performance
+- Minimal load times

+---

+## 🚀 Features

-- Secure User Data Storage in MongoDB
+- 🔐 Secure login/registration
-- Dynamic Scrolling of Upcoming Events on Homepage
-- Event Registration System
-- QR-Based Payment Gateway Integration
+- 📅 List of upcoming events
-- Automatic Ticket Generation After Payment
+- 💳 Payment via QR Code (UPI-based)
+- 🎫 Instant ticket generation after payment
+- 🧑‍💼 Admin panel for event and registration management
+- 📦 Scalable codebase for future enhancements

+---

-## 🛠️ Technologies Used
+## 🛠️ Tech Stack

-- **Frontend:** HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, JavaScript
-- **Backend:** Node.js, Express.js
+- **Backend**: Node.js, Express.js
-- **Database:** MongoDB
+- **Database**: MongoDB (Mongoose ODM)
-- **API:** Abstract API (for email validation)
+- **Deployment**: (add here if you're using Render, Vercel, etc.)
+- **Tools**: GitHub, VS Code, Postman

+---

 ## 🚀 How to Run the Project